OrinaOisera/Django-practice/README.md

     python manage.py createsuperuser

 #Model View  Template  pattern
-Templates -- Components that display data to the user.
+Template  -- Components that display data to the user.

           -- Generates text files and html files

-          -- contains special place holders for variables thus creating dynamic html files. views     --the func calls the correct template
+          -- contains special place holders for variables thus creating dynamic html files.

+View     --the func calls the correct template

-          --uses the func render: pass request and name of template file --Third argument: dict with data passed to the template --Templates should be in folder /templates inside app
+          --uses the func render: pass request and name of template file

+          --Third argument: dict with data passed to the template

+           --Templates should be in folder /templates inside app

+Model    -- Represents the data that live in the application (Models classes mapped to data BASE TABLES)

+#Retrieving Model DATA

+meeting = Meeting.objects.all()    [Gets all objects]

+meeting = Meeting.objects.count()   [Get object count]

+meeting = Meeting.objects.get(pk=4)  [Get specific object]